jarviscanada/jarvis_data_eng_BrandonDicicco/linux_sql/README.md

 # Introduction
-The purpose of this project was to develop a minimum viable product (MVP) that would automatically collect and store hardware specifications and usage data.
+The goal of this project was to develop a minimum viable product (MVP) that would automatically collect and store hardware information.
 The data comes from a cluster of internally connected Linux machines.
 The potential users include the Jarvis Linux Cluster Administration (LCA) team, along with anyone that would need to collect this data, such as network administrators.
-The core of the project is the set of bash scripts that collect the hardware data continuously using the `crontab` command.
-All the data is stored in a PostgreSQL Docker container.
-This allows the database system to be portable and fit to any Linux machine.
-Git was used for version control purposes throughout develop, along with this GitHub repository for storage.
+The project's core is the set of bash scripts that collect the hardware data continuously using the crontab command.
+A PostgreSQL Docker container stores all of the data; This allows the database system to be portable and fit any Linux machine.
+The version control system uses Git to manage the development, along with this GitHub repository for storage.
 # Quick Start
 Start a PSQL instance using **psql_docker.sh**: